TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/Anna.md

 What I really need is a game controller just for me!

-If you would like to know more about what I need, please email me anna@outlook.com
+If you would like to know more about what I need, please email me Anna c/o benjamin.jones21@det.nsw.edu.au

 ## Summary of Medical notes
 - DMD gene alteration